eldej/The-Library/README.md

 - Contains example **readable**  collection of entered books
 - Data per book includes title, author, ISBN, reading & lending status

 **_NOTE: No unit tests could be made since all functions require user input.
-Test by running main.py and trying each function using manual inputs._**
+Test by running main.py and trying each function using manual inputs.
+Also, all code was written by both Jason Judin and Elliot DeJong so each function is not labeled with one name._**